deformio/docs/docs/embeds.md

 We've implemented new type `embed`.

-This type can access your project's collection document and set a property equal to document json content.
+This type can access your project's collection document.
+If a document exists set a property equal it's JSON.

 ## Example: Countries & Cities